Online Gerontology Graduate Program

 The online Master of Science in Medical Sciences with a concentration in Gerontology is an ideal master’s degree for working professionals.
 Students will become more qualified to work with the aging population.
 This fully online program is offered through UF’s Department of Aging and Geriatric Research, led by clinical researchers and doctors at the forefront of geriatric research.
 Clinical experience is not required.

-Personalize your master’s degree by choosing one of three tracks to specialize in, including Geriatric Care Management, Gero Nursing, and Geropsychology.
+Personalize your master’s degree by choosing one of three tracks to specialize in, including Geriatric Care Management, Geropsychology, and Medical Physiology.
 Available only to students of the master’s degree program, you can enhance your career opportunities in the areas most suited to your needs.

 Graduate Certificate in Aging and Geriatric Practice

 Students can earn a graduate certificate in aging and geriatric practice fully online in as little as one year.
 This program is an excellent way for students to gain credentials as they become certified in gerontology.
-Students can even transfer these credits toward UF’s online master of science degree with a concentration in aging and geriatric practice later, if admitted.
+Students can even transfer these credits toward UF’s online master of science degree with a concentration in gerontology later, if admitted.

 Tuition & Fees